lowRISC/ot-sca/doc/getting_started.md

 $ ./capture.py --cfg-file capture_sha3_cw310.yaml capture sha3-fvsr-data-batch --num-traces 100 --plot-traces 10
 ```

-However, there might occur errors due to synchronization issues.
+Errors might occur due to synchronization issues.
 In this case try to reset the board and
 try again.

-To disable masking use the ```capture_sha3_masks_off_cw310.yaml``` file.
+To disable masking use the ```sha3_sca_cw310_masks_off_cw310.yaml``` file.
 The capture commands stay the same.